4AI/RAN/README.md

-# RAN
+# RAN (Recurrent Attention Network)

-Recurrent Attention Network
+The code will be released soon.
+Stay tuned :)